SeisPiano/orient/README.md

 ### Data
 - Public seismic data can be downloaded by using package [DownloadSeisData](https://github.com/SeisPiano/DownloadSeisData).
 - The user's local data file is also supported.
-The first 14 digits of the event file name should preferably be yyyymmddHHMMSS (e.g., 20200520203151).
+The first 15 digits of the event file name should preferably be yyyymmdd_HHMMSS (e.g., 20120827_043719).

 ### Usage